Watchful Eyes: At Peer-Run Injection Sites, Drug Users Help Each Other Stay Safe

 Run by users

 Lampkin got involved with VANDU at a particularly low point of his own struggles with addiction.
 He has been a heroin user off and on for most of his life.
-At the time, VANDU was an advocacy organization for drug users that hosted meetings and support groups.
+At the time, VANDU was primarily an advocacy organization for drug users that hosted meetings and support groups.
 He joined a meeting there one day.

 "I was telling a bunch of strangers my life story, and it was something I'd never done before," he recalls.
 "After that just about everybody came up and either hugged me or shook my hand."